69th Year! 69th Year!

 Dave Goulder

 Dave is actively involved in the Rosehall Ceilidh Band in Britain, Europe and North America.
-He has provided music for radio, T.V. and film, plus commissioned songs for a variety of singers.
+He has provided music for radio, TV and film, plus commissioned songs for a variety of singers.
 Planned projects include a book of “steam” songs, stories and pictures, an anthology of stone walling poetry and verse.
 He now plans to become a master craftsman on the Jew's Harp.

 Top